apathriel/cds-lang-analytics/assignments/environmental_impact_analysis/README.md

 Thus, I've chosen to track the emissions through the `start_task()` method, and by grouping the results by project, the total emission metric for the project has been calculated for further analysis.

 I feel the need to preface the forthcoming analyses and discussion by briefly contextualizing the CO$_2$eq emitted by the projects.
 Through summing all the emission values with the `sum_column_df` utility function, we can see that the total emissions from all the projects is 0.016379232730839334 kilograms, or 16.38 grams of CO$_2$eq.
+These figures seem quite unsubstantial , but obviously not reflective of the field of machine learning, limitations of the metric and tracking will be revisited.
+Contextualizing these values, [Meta](https://huggingface.co/meta-llama/Meta-Llama-3-70B) has reported the estimated total emissions for training Llama-3-8b and Llama-3-70B to be 2290 tonens CO$_2$eq.
+This is not including the emissions acrued through inference.

 ### 🖥️ Hardware